 Part 2 continued: Claude Code Snake app

-The snake-claude-code project is the richer local app.
-It keeps the page shell in App.jsx, moves the game into components/SnakeGame.jsx, and adds the behavior that makes the demo easier to play: start state, restart, score, WASD, and a mode switch.
+The snake-claude-code project gives you the richer local app.
+It keeps the page shell in App.jsx and moves the game into components/SnakeGame.jsx.
+On top of that it adds the start and restart flow, score, WASD controls, and a mode switch.

 The finished app has two main files: snake-claude-code App.jsx and snake-claude-code SnakeGame.jsx.

-The split is the first visible difference from the chat app.
+The split marks the first visible difference from the chat app.
 A coding assistant that can edit a project can make structural changes, not only return one component.

 App shell